willy330088/Dcard-Assignment/README.md

 - #### Infinite Scroll

   - Used ref attribute to get access to the last element of the posts list.
-  - Detected the appearance of the last element through Intersection Observer API and triggered further posts data fetching
+  - Detected the appearance of the last element through Intersection Observer API and triggered further posts data fetching.

 - #### Component Design
   - Created a posts list container to nest all the posts.